 All of these goals are accomplished by using a variety of tactics aimed at better understanding real-world user needs.
 One of the most critical is consistently challenging internal assumptions about what customers are trying to do and how they’re actually using the product versus what the product and UX teams think customers want and do.
 Confirming assumptions and theories—or discovering their flaws—will dictate further improvements.

 What does a UX designer do?

-A UX designer leverages a toolset spanning user research and testing, graphic design, layout, language and wording.
-They may do some coding (usually in the HTML/CSS realm), create wireframes and mockups, design logos and buttons or even write text that appears in the product.
+A UX designer leverages a toolset spanning user research and testing, graphic design, layout, language, and wording.
+They may do some coding (usually in the HTML/CSS realm), create wireframes and mockups, design logos and buttons or even write the text that appears in the product.

 To understand the customer experience, UX designers may perform or participate in customer interviews to get a better picture of what matters to customers and how they perform critical tasks (either with the product or using alternative methods).
 Once the product is ready, UX will often take the lead on usability testing, designing the scripts, analyzing the results or even conducting the tests themselves.

 Once the product is shipping, UX designers will leverage analytics to dive deeper into the customer journey and trying to identify what workflows are successful and what narratives are hitting roadblocks where.